dr-zool/matlab/README.md

 2.1	Mathematical functions

-MATLAB ofiers many predeflned mathematical functions for technical computing which contains a large set of mathematical functions.
+MATLAB offers many predeflned mathematical functions for technical computing which contains a large set of mathematical functions.

 Typing help elfun and help specfun calls up full lists of elementary and special functions respectively.
 There is a long list of mathematical functions that are built into MATLAB.
 These functions are called built-ins.
 Many standard mathematical functions, such as sin(x), cos(x), tan(x), ex, ln(x), are evaluated by the functions sin, cos, tan, exp, and log respectively in
 MATLAB.